Himesh Reshammiya: 2021–present

 On 5 June 2021, Reshammiya launched his music label Himesh Reshammiya Melodies and announced his upcoming studio album Surroor 2021, the second album of the Surroor franchise to be released after 2006.
 The title track of the album "Surroor Tera" was released on 11 June 2021, which followed by the announcement of two new albums under the label Himesh Reshammiya Melodies, namely Moods with Melodies and Himesh Ke Dil Se.
 Later in August, Reshammiya announced another album Super Sitaara, which will feature singers from 90's era like Kumar Sanu, Alka Yagnik and lyricist Sameer.
 Surroor 2021 garnered more than 6 billion views across YouTube and more than 1.5 billion audio streams on various platforms.
 In 2022, he composed all of the songs for Anand L. Rai's film Raksha Bandhan, collaborating with Akshay Kumar after ten years since Khiladi 786.
 Reshammiya announced his upcoming movie Badass Ravi Kumar in November 2022, which is a spinoff of The Xposé.
 Badass Ravi Kumar is the 11th movie of Reshammiya in lead role.

 Cap Mania Tours

 In April 2025, Reshammiya announced the "Cap Mania Tour" in various cities across India, with initial shows scheduled for Mumbai, Maharashtra, and Delhi on 31 May and 19 July, respectively.
-However, due to demand another show was added on 20 July in Delhi, which also went sold out.
+Another show was added on 20 July in Delhi, which also sold out.
+After that, a few more tours in Ahmedabad on 13 December 2025, in Dubai on 21 December 2025, in Pune on 31 January 2026, in Ludhiana on 14 February 2026, and in Kolkata on 1 March 2026, were also announced.

+Music videos

+In May 2026, he featured in a music video named "Sharab" with Manushi Chillar.
+The song was sung by Reshammiya himself, while it was composed by Rajat Nagpal, lyrics were penned by Rana Sotal, and directed and choreographed by Piyush-Shazia.